 Let’s now consider the importance of tackling diversity in stem through interdisciplinary collaboration.

 Sociologists like myself understand that ideas about gender are socially constructed, meaning that the idea that women and men are essentially different is shaped by culture.
 We also understand that the meaning ascribed to biological differences exist solely to make inequality seem natural, taken-for-granted, and not worth trying to change.
 The flawed logic goes, Hey, it’s nature; you can’t fight nature!
 Well first off, nothing in nature is static, and human evolution is an ongoing process.
 The biological argument rests on a problematic assumption about biology, by assuming that the way things are today are the way they’ve always been and that the social order reflects how things are supposed to be.
-Second, we can most certainly can change gender inequality through intervention programs, which Buddhini, Rajini and I cover in our analysis.
+Second, we can most certainly can change gender inequality through intervention programs.

 Social scientists have tools such as theories and methods to understand gender stereotypes, and this includes having the language (shared concepts and values) to help us study and address inequality.
 Other sciences do not always have access to the same resources.
 In fact, my volunteer work in several science communities shows me first-hand the resistance by many scientists and science enthusiasts (the general public) to dismantling the “nature” discourse.
 All too often, when women post about gender inequality in science communities, they are shouted down, “How is this science?
 The factors that affect the practice of science goes to the very heart of science itself.
 How we do science, including how individuals and the system we work in contribute to gender inequality, affects science and innovation.